Report 4800: Climate Change Adaptation & Resilience

-Report 4800: Climate Change Adaptation & Resilience Markets (updated June 2017) focuses on the U.S. climate change adaptation industry, emerging markets in resilience and prospects for global growth.
-The U.S. climate change adaptation industry is still emerging, led by consulting & engineering firms doing assessment, risk science, modeling and planning work.
-CCBJ estimates that adaptation is a $700-million industry and » Read More
+Report 4800: Climate Change Adaptation & Resilience Markets (updated June 2019) focuses on the U.S. climate change industry and its nine business segments, emerging markets in resilience and prospects for global growth.
+The U.S. climate change industry is still emerging, led by consulting & engineering firms doing assessment, risk science, modeling and planning work.
+CCBJ estimates that adaptation is a $2-billion-dollar industry in the United States and it will continue to grow, as more substantial contracting with be required once design and construction of adaptation measures begin in earnest. » Read More

 Report 4310: Future of the Grid

 Report 4310: Future of the Grid (updated for 2015) explores the future of electricity transmission, advanced metering infrastructure and the growth of the smart meter business, dynamic pricing, and more.
 This 149-page report also includes profiles from transmission and distribution companies, as well as charts reviewing transmission projects and projecting the future of the industry.

 Report 4900: Climate Change Consulting (updated for 2015) focuses on the Climate Change Consulting Industry, but also includes detailed analysis of the broader area of Consulting & Engineering services in the Climate Change Industry.
 CCBJ estimates the climate change consulting market at $2.6 billion worldwide and $840 million in the United States, with annual growth in the 6-10% range.
 The market is analogous to the U.S. e » Read More

 Report 4700: Carbon Markets (updated for 2015) focuses on Carbon Markets; it offers estimates of regulated and voluntary carbon trading activity.
 It also looks at carbon emissions brokerages, voluntary carbon offset markets, agricultural and forestry carbon offsets, the participation of consulting and engineering firms in the carbon market, and individual company profiles.